 The program ends with working on peripheral vision.
 The periphery has many important functions, but especially to perceive depth.
 This is an important aspect of binocular vision.

 Eyeglasses cannot fix some conditions.
 Glasses may be the easy way out, but vision therapy takes time.
 Vision therapy can really benefit your kids, but these programs are not just for children anymore.
-More and more adults with non-correctable vision conditions can benefit too.
+More and more adults with non-correctable vision conditions can benefit from vision therapy too.

 Vision therapy is a permanent fix and the first step in achieving healthier and better vision.